paulWatt526/wattageTileEngineDocs/quickstart.markdown

 lights from the lighting model.
 * Stage 5 - Add a light which moves opposite the camera.
 This will illustrate how to update lights dynamically.
-* Stage 6 - Add entities to move around.
+* Stage 6 - Add an entity to move around.
 This will illustrate how to use the EntityLayer and show how lighting affects the shading of the entities.
 * Stage 7 - This stage will add a token to represent the player and activate the line of sight feature of the engine.
-This will illustrate the engines capability of hiding areas that would not be visible to the player.
+This will illustrate the engine's capability of hiding areas that would not be visible to the player.

 Additional Examples